stripe/stripe-dotnet/readme.md

 ![Stripe.net](http://i.imgur.com/9UzKGQd.png)

 ![Donate](https://pledgie.com/campaigns/22262.png)

+*Breaking changes of stripe.net in the future will have a major version change (e.g. 3.0 for this latest release).
+Version changes that add functionality will be a minor version (e.g. 2.8.0).
+Sorry for the latest breaking code change, I will use this system going forward.*

 ##**If you would like to submit a pull request.**
 First, thank you!
 It is a lot of work to learn someone else's codebase, so I appreciate it.
 Here are a few things that would help me out:
 * Do not submit pull requests for more than one fix.
 Keep them small and focused.